SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 The `RunAsync()` method uses the `IFortuneService` to make a REST request of the Fortune microservice, returning the result as a `Fortune`.
 The `RunFallbackAsync()` method returns a hard-coded `Fortune`.

-To invoke the command, the controller code invokes the async method, `RandomFortuneAsync()`, to start command execution.
+To invoke the command, the controller code invokes the async method, `GetFortuneAsync()`, to start command execution.
 This method calls the `HystrixCommand` method `ExecuteAsync()`.

 There are multiple ways for commands to begin running.